Persian Gulf Pro League: Persian Gulf Pro League

 Esteghlal Khuzestan celebrate their championship in 2016.

-The league changed its name from Persian Gulf Cup to Persian Gulf Pro League in 2014.
+The league changed its name from "Persian Gulf Cup" to "Persian Gulf Pro League" in 2014.
 The Iranian Football Federation decided also to change the logos of the Persian Gulf Pro League and of the Azadegan League.

-The 2014–15 Persian Gulf Pro League was embossed by a championship battle between Sepahan, Tractor and Naft Tehran.
-Furthermore, there were strange events in the stadium, including a lot of misinformation and disturbed telecommunication.
-Although Sepahan secured their title with a 2–0 victory over Saipa, thousands of Tractor supporters celebrated on the pitch, believing that they won the league for the first time in club's history.
+The 2014–15 Persian Gulf Pro League was dominated by a championship battle between Sepahan, Tractor, and Naft Tehran.
+Sepahan secured their title with a 2–0 victory over Saipa, but thousands of Tractor supporters celebrated on the pitch, mistakenly believing that they won the league for the first time in club's history.

-Also the 2015–16 Persian Gulf Pro League was not decided until the last matchday.
+The 2015–16 Persian Gulf Pro League was not decided until the last matchday.
 Esteghlal Khuzestan won the league in front of Persepolis and Esteghlal.
-Persepolis missed their opportunity winning the league after eight years.
-However, Persepolis dominated the next season and won the 2016–17 Persian Gulf Pro League.
-Persepolis football team claimed the Iran Professional League (IPL) and repeated the title in 2017-18 Season.
-The Following Season Persepolis again were champion for three times in a row.
+Persepolis dominated the next season and won the 2016–17 Persian Gulf Pro League.

+From the 2016–17 season onwards Persepolis entered a period of sustained dominance.
+Under manager Branko Ivanković (and later Golmohammadi) the club won the record of consecutive league titles between 2016–17 and 2020–21, the longest championship streak in the professional era.
+The 2016–17 title was secured with relative comfort, while the following campaigns often went down to the final weeks, with Persepolis repeatedly fending off challenges from Esteghlal and Sepahan.

+Esteghlal finally broke the sequence in 2021–22, completing an unbeaten season under Farhad Majidi and claiming their first league title since 2012–13.
+Persepolis responded by reclaiming the championship in 2022–23 and successfully defending it in 2023–24.
+The 2024–25 season produced a historic breakthrough: Tractor (Tractor Sazi) of Tabriz won their first-ever Persian Gulf Pro League title.
+Finishing with 68 points, they ended the long-standing dominance of the traditional Tehran and Isfahan clubs and became only the eighth different side to be crowned champions since the new league era from 2001.

+The 2025–26 campaign began in August 2025 but was suspended indefinitely in early 2026 due to the outbreak of war and the ensuing instability in Iran.
+No champion was declared for that season.
+As a result of the unfinished competition, no teams were relegated, and the league was expanded to 18 clubs for the 2026–27 season with the addition of two promoted sides from the Azadegan League.